Shock rock: History

-Screamin' Jay Hawkins was arguably the first shock rocker.
+Screamin' Jay Hawkins has been seen as a pioneer for shock rock.
 After the success of his 1956 hit "I Put a Spell on You", Hawkins began to perform a recurring stunt at many of his live shows: he would emerge from a coffin, sing into a skull-shaped microphone and set off smoke bombs.
 Another artist who performed similar stunts was the British singer-songwriter Screaming Lord Sutch.

 The 1960s brought several proto-shock rock artists.
-In the UK, The Who often destroyed their instruments, The Move did the same to television sets, and Arthur Brown wore vivid makeup and a flaming headpiece.
+In the UK, the Who often destroyed their instruments, the Move did the same to television sets, and Arthur Brown wore vivid makeup and a flaming headpiece.
 In the US, Jimi Hendrix set his guitar alight at the Monterey Pop Festival in 1967.
-Detroit musician Iggy Pop of The Stooges adopted a violent, erratic onstage persona which drew widespread recognition, as Pop would often throw his body about the stage, frequently injuring his band members.
-Pop was known to wear a dog collar during some performances, along with arm length silver lamé gloves, exemplifying both shock and glam rock sensibilities.
-At at least one show in 1970, Pop smeared peanut butter on his body and threw it into the crowd as well.
+Detroit musician Iggy Pop of the Stooges adopted a violent, erratic onstage persona which drew influence from Jim Morrison of the Doors.
+Pop would often throw his body around the stage and was known to wear a dog collar during some performances, along with arm length silver lamé gloves, exemplifying both shock and glam rock sensibilities.
+At one show in 1970, Pop smeared peanut butter on his body and threw it into the crowd.
+In 1973, Pop committed self-mutilation on stage with a knife and at a later show exposed himself.

-On seeing Arthur Brown, Alice Cooper stated, "Can you imagine the young Alice Cooper watching that with all his make-up and hellish performance?
+On seeing Arthur Brown, Alice Cooper, often described as 'The Godfather of Shock rock', stated, "Can you imagine the young Alice Cooper watching that with all his make-up and hellish performance?
 It was like all my Halloweens came at once!"

+Subsequently, Roky Erickson coined the term "horror rock" in 1980, when describing the music of his band Roky Erickson and the Aliens, whose music influenced by horror movies was retroactively noted by Compass News, as influential to the development of shock rock.